How to approach someone you think may be abused:

 - Contact your local domestic violence program and participate in a volunteer or community training.
 Familiarize yourself with the name of the program, what services they offer and how to contact them.
 (See Member Programs page.)

 - Read the, “A Safer State of Family, A Handbook for Helpers.”
-(See Publications page.)
+(See resources page.)
 This booklet details the dynamics of domestic violence and it takes a closer look at how domestic violence effects the lives of traditionally underserved communities (people of color, people with disabilities, people in later life and people in gay and lesbian relationships).
 The booklet includes a detailed safety plan to assist a victim of domestic violence with options and decisions when either staying in or leaving an abusive relationship.

 Help make information available to victims.